mengwangoxf/mengwangoxf.github.io/index.md

   instance resolution*](./Papers/PLDI26.pdf) is accepted by PLDI.

 Mar, 2026
+: I have been nominated for the Inspirational PhD Supervisor Award at Bristol.
+I’m very glad to know that some of my students feel I’ve done something right.

+Mar, 2026
 : My PhD student, [*Sam Frohlich*](https://samfrohlich.github.io/), has been appointed as a Lecturer in Computer Science at Bristol.
 Sam has been a tremendous asset to both the School and my research group, and I am very much looking forward to this next chapter of working together.

 Jan, 2026